How Alcohol Can Worsen Joint, Tendon, and Lower Back Inflammation

 • Alcohol usually worsens symptoms or healing risk; it does not diagnose tendonitis, arthritis, or sacroiliitis by itself.

-• In a rat tendon injury model, ethanol-treated tendons failed at 31.6 ± 8.8 N versus 39.7 ± 8.2 N in controls, showing weaker repaired tissue after alcohol exposure source.
+• In a rat tendon injury model, ethanol-treated tendons failed at 31.6 ± 8.8 N versus 39.7 ± 8.2 N in controls, showing weaker repaired tissue after alcohol exposure the NIH.

 • The same study found delayed and abnormal tendon healing, including disorganized collagen bundles and abnormal tenocyte morphology after three weeks.